grc-iit/ChronoLog/test/unit/tmpTestCmds.md

 ### Notes
 - First focusing on story chunk tests
-- Listed insertevent tests and implemented some
+- finished insertevent and mergeevents
-- To add tests for the next functions
+- Need to confirm behavior of a few test cases